P1XZL/VelocityPlus/README.md

 - Added Chipped for a huge expansion on vanilla blocks (2000+ blocks)
 - Deep dark . . .
 # Built in Shaders
-The modpack has the complimentary shaders included.
+The modpack includes the complimentary shaders.
 Combined with the power of euphoria's patches it will greatly improve on your visuals.
 The configuration is custom made